ebuckler/handbook/docs/03-policies/progressive-discipline.md

 **Examples:**

-+ Acting with gross or intentional negligentce.
+1. Acting with gross or intentional negligentce.
-+ Engaging in vulgar or abusive language or conduct toward others.
+2. Engaging in vulgar or abusive language or conduct toward others.
-+ Copying company documents for personal use.
+3. Copying company documents for personal use.
-+ Using facility communication systems inappropriately.
+4. Using company communication systems inappropriately.
-+ Treating customers or co-workers in a discourteous, inattentive or unprofessional manner.
+5. Treating clients or co-workers in a discourteous, inattentive or unprofessional manner.
-+ Being absent or tardy or leaving early without notification or permission.
+6. Being absent or tardy or leaving early without notification or permission.
-+ Repeatedly not following department guidelines concerning notification of an absence.
+7. Repeatedly not following department guidelines concerning notification of an absence.

 ### Group 3